 The Search for the origins of Israel

-Professor Adam Zertal (Univ. of Haifa) is a distinguished archeologist who focused on the early periods of the Israelite period.
+The late Professor Adam Zertal (Univ. of Haifa) was a distinguished archeologist who focused on the early periods of the Israelite period.
 He discovered the site of an altar on Mt Ebal, an Iron age site he attributes to Joshua.
 Adam Zertal's amazing discoveries in the site and excavation surveys in Samaria were published in his book "A nation born- The Altar on Mt Ebal and the origins of Israel" (2000).

 In his book, Adam described the notion of the Gilgal - a word that appears 38 times in the Bible.
 The Gilgal, in the Bible, is not a specific location, rather it is a common name for a camp and religious site.
 The Gilgal appears in several sites in the Holy Land, and the site where the Israelites first camped after crossing the Jordan is called Gilgal-Jericho (Joshua 4 19):"And the people came up out of Jordan on the tenth day of the first month, and encamped in Gilgal, in the east border of Jericho".
 In his book, Adam states that the quest for this Gilgal, the first place after the crossing, is one of the important riddles that Biblical researches have been trying to resolve.